nhannam/shower-controller-documentation/README.md

 |UnknownTechnicalInformation|4|[ TBC, TBC, TBC, TBC ]

 \* NOTE: The ClientDetails notification does not include information about which clientSlot the name relates to.
 It appears that an application needs to link the notification to the command it sent that requested details for a specific clientSlot.
-NOTE: All the discovered TechnicalInformation fields have been assumed to be 2 bytes, although in practice the first byte of each has only sever been seen to be 0x00
+NOTE: All the discovered TechnicalInformation fields have been assumed to be 2 bytes, although in practice the first byte of each has only sever been seen to be 0x00.
+It's also likely the the remaing bits are uiType/uiSoftware for the wired remote button.

 ### Payload data description / conversion information